- Becoming a Massage Therapist

 But how does an online learning work for massage therapy, exactly?
 And given the hands-on nature of the job, is it even a good idea?
 These questions and others are important to consider as you research your education options and weigh the pros and cons of online massage therapy school, if that’s a path you’re considering.

 Are There Any Massage Therapy Programs Offered 100% Online?

-Currently, there are no schools that exclusively offer online learning for entry-level massage therapy programs, according to findings in the American Massage Therapy Association (AMTA) 2019 Massage Profession Research Report.
+Currently, there are no schools that exclusively offer or certify online learning for entry-level massage therapy programs, according to findings in the American Massage Therapy Association (AMTA) 2019 Massage Profession Research Report.